UK beyond Brexit

-Most recent information available states that from 1st January 2021 the current EU regulatory regime for Plant Protection Products (PPPs) will be converted into GB-wide regulations which will remain very similar to the existing EU regime.
-As mentioned above, under the Northern Ireland Protocol, the process for Northern Ireland businesses will not change after 1 January 2021 and EU PPP legislation will continue to apply.
-After this point, EU decisions on active substances and Maximum Residue Levels (MRLs) will no longer apply to GB.
-HSE will continue to act as the national regulator UK-wide and will make its own decisions on active substance approvals, PPP authorisations and set MRLs based on its own assessments.
-Applicants will need to make separate applications under the GB and EU regimes to obtain access to both markets.
-There will be a GB list of approved active substances and MRLs.
+Most recent information available states that from 1st January 2021 the current EU regulatory regime for Plant Protection Products (PPPs) was converted into GB-wide regulations which is very similar to the existing EU regime.
+As mentioned above, under the Northern Ireland Protocol, the process for Northern Ireland businesses did not change after 1 January 2021 and EU PPP legislation continues to apply.
+EU decisions on active substances and Maximum Residue Levels (MRLs) no longer apply to GB.
+HSE continues to act as the national regulator UK-wide taking decisions on active substance approvals, PPP authorisations and setting MRLs based on own assessments.
+Applicants need to make separate applications under the GB and EU regimes to obtain access to both markets.

-Existing PPP authorisations remain valid in GB until their current expiry date.
+Existing PPP authorisations and MRLs remain valid in GB until their current expiry date.